 Elevation and roasting

-Remember that bit about bean density above, and how high-elevation farms tend to produce denser coffee seeds?
+Remember that bit about the density of a coffee bean above, and how high-elevation farms tend to produce denser coffee seeds?
 This is actually very significant for a coffee roaster, who will often use bean density as a way of determining how to approach the design of a roasting curve.
 Scott Rao writes in The Coffee Roaster’s Companion, “For a given bean size, it requires more energy to penetrate the core of denser beans.”
 This means that the roast master may need to hit the coffee with a higher temperature in the roasting machine, and they need to consider this temperature as they design both the individual process and their order of operations for the day.

 For this reason, the elevation classification for a particular lot is important information for a roaster to have, as a piece of starting information to help them consider the best way to approach and express a coffee.
 For anyone who is particularly interested in the art and craft of roasting, elevation is a fun and fascinating topic of conversation!